 What is a SIG?

-A SIG is a Special Interest Group -- a community within our community that represents a specific sub-interest or segment within MAC's membership.
+A SIG is a Strategic Interest Group -- a community within our community that represents a specific sub-interest or segment within MAC's membership that has a focus of strategic interest to MAC, its members, and its mission.

 What are SIGs?